A stool (feces) sample can provide doctors with valuable information about what's

 bowl, or under your child's bottom, to collect the sample.
 Using a catching device

-stool sample in a clean, sealable container before taking it to the lab.
+the stool sample in a clean, sealable container before taking it to the lab.

-Plastic wrap can also be used to line the diaper of an infant or toddler who isn't
+Plastic wrap also can be used to line the diaper of an infant or toddler who isn't

 yet using the toilet.
 The wrap should be placed so that urine runs into the diaper,